-- 13.1 Written reports will be provided an all applications considered by committees.
-Committee reports on planning applications should be accurate and include a clear and succinct exposition of the appropriate matters listed below: - Description of the proposed development. - Description of the application site and surrounding area. - Relevant paragraphs of the National Planning Policy Framework - Relevant National Development Management Policies where they have been introduced - Relevant Development Plan policies.
+- 42.13.1 Written reports will be provided an all applications considered by committees.

+Committee reports on planning applications should be accurate and include a clear and succinct exposition of the appropriate matters listed below: - Description of the proposed development. - Description of the application site and surrounding area. - Relevant paragraphs of the National Planning Policy Framework

-- Applications not in accordance with the Development Plan should be identified. - Applications subject to Environmental Impact Assessment should be identified. - Relevant planning history of the site and lawful use where appropriate. - A summary of objections and comments made in favour of an application - A summary of the views of those who have been consulted. - The main planning issues/considerations and a professional appraisal. - A written recommendation based on the appraisal of the issues wherever possible. - If - the recommendation is contrary to the provisions of the development plan, the material considerations that justify overriding the policy should be clearly stated.
-Where a section 106 agreement is proposed, the matters to be controlled. - Reasons for refusal or significant conditions as appropriate. - Committee comments and recommendations will be added to theon those applications that are submitted to the Planning and Highways Regulation Committee for determination. - 13.2 If the Area Committee recommends or the Planning and Highways Regulation Committee decide that a team of Councillors should visit the site (see Section 14) a succinct report of the recommendations of the visiting team will be submitted to the following meeting of the Planning and Highways Regulation Committee by the next meeting of that Committee. - 13.3 Officers will provide oral reports to committee to summarise or update the written report.
+- Relevant National Development Management Policies where they have been introduced Relevant Development Plan policies. - Applications not in accordance with the Development Plan should be identified. - Applications subject to Environmental Impact Assessment should be identified.
+Relevant planning history of the site and lawful use where appropriate. - The substance of A summary of objections and comments made in favour of an application - and a A summary of the views of those who have been consulted. - The main planning issues/considerations and a professional appraisal. - A written recommendation based on the appraisal of the issues wherever possible. - lf - the recommendation is contrary to the provisions of the development plan, the material considerations that justify overriding the policy should be clearly stated.

+- Where a section 106 agreement is proposed, the matters to be controlled. - Reasons for refusal or significant conditions as appropriate. - Committee comments and recommendations will be added to the - reports on those applications that are submitted to the Planning and Highways Regulation Committee for determination. - 12.213.2 If the Area Committee recommends or the Planning and Highways Regulation Committee decide that a team of Councillors should visit the site (see Section 14) a succinct report of the recommendations of the visiting team will be submitted to the following meeting of the Planning and Highways Regulation Committee by the next meeting of that Committee. - 42.313.3 Officers will provide oral reports to committee to summarisees or update the written report.
+Oral reports will not normally be submitted except to summarise or update a written report.
+Significant oral reports by officers will be minuted.